 Holmes can't compete with the talents of Huston or Karloff in The Criminal Code, but he certainly doesn't do anything to hurt himself.
 His Robert Graham must go from fresh faced innocent to criminal, first hardened then broken by the system, before being redeemed by love, an emotion so strong that even the automaton Brady admits that "I guess that's the one thing the law doesn't cover."
 It's the kind of part that could have made a young actor and in that regard Holmes does fall short relying too much on a disheveled appearance and over-the-top histrionics to convey his mental state.
 He's not aided much by the flat love story with Brady's daughter, Mary, played by Constance Cummings, an actress I usually admire but whose inexperience shows here, in her debut film.
 Holmes also suffers as the action culminates and Karloff commands our attention.
 As the dust clears on the final action scene I found myself saying, "Oh wait, there's Phillips Holmes."

-The Criminal Code is an excellent pre-code prison picture highlighted by the authoritarian presence of fast talking Walter Huston, the menace of the slow moving Boris Karloff and the promise of young Phillips Holmes, a competent, handsome young actor who just never quite made it as a star.
-After thinking it over, maybe I got the title of this post right.
+The Criminal Code is an excellent pre-Code prison picture highlighted by the authoritarian presence of fast talking Walter Huston, the menace of the slow moving Boris Karloff and the promise of young Phillips Holmes, a competent, handsome young actor who just couldn't hold on to his early stardom.
+In the end, the title of this post is probably most correct.